 Of the priests at that meeting, Paul (Bearwood), Hart-Davies (Sonning) and Sturges (Wargrave) were all ringers.
 Eastwood was curate at All Saints Wokingham (but as far as we know not a ringer, though he was tower secretary from his arrival in 1879 till his early death three years later).
 The only laymen on the committee were Hill and Blake.
-Robert Blake, 46, was the sexton and Tower Foreman at St Paul’s.
-He was an obvious establishment choice to be part of such a body.
-In contrast, Albert Hill was a young man of 24.
-He was clearly an able ringer, and he become Foreman at All Saints a few months later.
+Robert Blake, 46, was the sexton and Tower Foreman at Wokingham St Paul’s – an obvious establishment choice to be part of such a body.
+In contrast, Albert Hill was a young man of 24, though he was clearly an able ringer and he become Foreman at Wokingham All Saints a few months later.

 At the inaugural meeting of the Sonning Deanery Society, on 26th January 1880, Arborfield, Hurst, Sonning, Wargrave and the two Wokingham towers became founder members (shown bold in the diagram).
 Other towers joined later.
 Sandhurst (St Michael) in 1881, Finchampstead in 1885, Barkham in 1906, Twyford in 1909, Binfield in 1911, Waltham St Lawrence in 1922, Shottesbrooke in 1976 and Sandhurst (Immaculate Conception) in 1989.
 Binfield, Easthampstead and Warfield, were in the Maidenhead Deanery of the Church until 1921.
 White Waltham was in East Berks & South Bucks Branch of the Guild until 1985.